 You'll need battery heaters if you don't drive every day, and live in a climate with weather below freezing.
 With 1" of insulation, you only need about 20-40 watts per square foot of battery area.
 With less insulation, more heat is needed.
 A typical battery heating blanket is shown at right.
 They come in various lengths and wattages, and sell in auto parts stores for $20-$60.
 It's a plastic bag, with about 1/4" of insulation inside and a long piece of nichrome resistance wire.
 The wire is attached to a thin sheet of aluminum foil, to hold it in position and (in theory) spread out the heat.
 The foil is connected to the AC line cord's ground wire in case something shorts.

 You can use these as-is, but I've found they are a little too crude to work dependably.
 There is no thermostat, so the battery temperature is uncontrolled.
 There is no fuse, so if it gets wet or pinched it can even start a fire!
+And, it's not all that well protected from moisture or battery acid.
 For reliable operation, it is better to repackage them, and add a fuse and thermostat.

 Here's an inexpensive way to do it.
 Cut a sheet of aluminum about the size of the floor of your battery box.
 Take the heater apart, carefully separate the resistance wire, and temporarily tape it to the aluminum sheet.
 Space the wires out evenly -- if they cross or even get too close to each other, you'll get a "hot spot" that will fail.
 Connect the ground wire to the aluminum sheet.